Federal Agency Contact Name: Administration for Children and Families, Children's Bureau.

 Anticipated Announcement and Award Dates: Applications will be reviewed summer 2004.
 Grant awards will have a start date no later than September 30, 2004.

 Award Notices: Successful applicants will receive a Financial Assistance Award which will set forth the amount of funds granted, the terms and conditions of the grant or cooperative agreement, the effective date of the grant, the budget period for which initial support will be given, the non-Federal share to be provided, if applicable, and the total project period for which support is contemplated.
 The Grants Management Office issues the award notice.

 The Commissioner will notify organizations in writing when their applications will not be funded.
 Every effort will be made to notify all unsuccessful applicants as soon as possible after final decisions are made.

 2. Administrative and National Policy Requirements

-Reporting Requirements: Programmatic Reports and Financial Reports are required semi-annually with final reports due 90 days after project end.
+Reporting Requirements: Programmatic Reports and Financial Reports are required semi-annually.
 All required reports will be submitted in a timely manner, in recommended formats (to be provided), and the final report will also be submitted on disk or electronically using a standard word-processing program.